 When people think tryptophan, they think Thanksgiving turkey, and warm milk.
 But researchers at MIT dispelled those myths about a decade ago.

 Tryptophan is one amino acid among many found in proteins, and they all compete with one another for transport across the blood-brain barrier, into the brain.
 And, since tryptophan is present in most animal proteins in relatively small quantities, it gets muscled out of the way.

 If you eat plant foods, though, the carbohydrates cause a release of insulin, which causes your muscles to take up the non-tryptophan amino acids as fuel.
 And so, your tryptophan can be first in line for brain access.

-Animal foods can even make things worse: “When tryptophan is ingested as part of a protein meal, serum tryptophan levels rise but brain tryptophan levels decline (Fernstrom and Faller 1978). due to the mechanism of transport used by tryptophan to cross the blood–brain barrier.”
+Animal foods can even make things worse: “When tryptophan is ingested as part of a protein meal, serum tryptophan levels rise, but brain tryptophan levels decline…due to the mechanism of transport used by tryptophan to cross the blood–brain barrier.”

-The tryptophan levels in those given a high protein turkey egg cheese breakfast dropped… whereas, in the waffle-OJ group, their trytrophan levels went up.
+The tryptophan levels in those given a high-protein turkey, egg, cheese breakfast dropped, whereas in the waffle-OJ group, their tryptophan levels went up.